Campus Ministry Directory and Local Worship Styles

 Father Jim Brokman - St. Francis of Assisi Catholic Church

 St. Francis of Assisi parish is a traditional Roman Catholic parish.
 Our liturgy is the Mass of the Roman rite.
 If you were raised in the Catholic tradition, you will find this to be very familiar.
-Our music is accompanied by guitar most of the time (but we are always looking for keyboard players - either piano or organ!).
+Our music is accompanied by guitar and piano.
 Our music leader chooses songs to complement the theme of the liturgy.
 These may be traditional hymns, but more often are the work of newer liturgical song writers.
 The Mass consists of the Liturgy of the Word and the Liturgy of the Eucharist, which culminates in the reception of communion under the appearance of bread and wine.
 At this time, only baptized Catholics may receive the Eucharist, but we look forward to the day when all barriers to full communion are dissolved.
 We welcome all ages to our liturgy and encourage active participation in the prayers, songs and gestures appropriate to the Mass.
 Catholic or not, you are invited to join us any Sunday at 10:30 a.m. to experience a traditional Catholic liturgy.